timriffe/incdem/README.md

-Currently test code for dementia incidence based on HRS data; joint work with Jordan Weiss, Rustam Tursun-zade, and Tim Riffe.
+Currently test code for dementia incidence based on HRS data; joint work by Jordan Weiss, Rustam Tursun-zade, and Tim Riffe.